 The scariest moment of camp occurred when Turner was hit in the face by a pitch in a game against the Tigers on March 6.
 Fortunately, he suffered lacerations instead of fractures, and all his scans came back clean.
-Turner missed two weeks of game action but is projected to return to the lineup on Monday and be ready for Opening Day.
+Turner missed two weeks of game action, but he got himself quickly back up to speed and is good to go.

 Bench/utility (3): Rob Refsnyder, Raimel Tapia, Yu Chang